kubernetes/sample-apiserver/docs/minikube-walkthrough.md

 ## Deploy to Minikube

-We will need to create several objects in order to setup the sample apiserver you will need to ensure you have the ```kubectl``` tool installed.
+We will need to create several objects in order to setup the sample apiserver so you will need to ensure you have the ```kubectl``` tool installed.
 [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 ```
 # create the namespace to run the apiserver in